What are the school hours?

 What should I bring each day with my child to school?

-We suggest that each day your child brings at least one complete change of clothing including underwear and shoes.
-If they are in the TLC program and require diapers and wipes please bring those daily, as well.
+We suggest that each day your child brings at least one complete change of clothing, including underwear and shoes.
+If they require diapers and wipes please bring those daily, as well.
 A light jacket or sweater is advised for outside play.
 Many bring these things in a backpack and there is a place to put them in their classroom.
 Please do not bring in toys unless there is a specific share day.
 If your child needs a lovey they may bring one and keep it in their cubby.
 We suggest you apply sunscreen before school; we are not able to do this for you.
-If your child requires any type of medication please either leave it in our medication box with a signed permission form or bring it daily.
+If your child requires any type of medication, please either leave it in our medication box with a signed permission form or bring it daily.
 Medication should not be left in your child's backpack.

 What does my child need for Nap time?

 If your child stays past 1:00 they will need to bring bedding for their rest period.
 We recommend a small nap roll by Rollee Pollee.
-You may purchase one from the office or buy one on Amazon.
+A fitted sheet and light blanket can also be brought in.
 A lovey can be brought in as well.
 The bedding will stay at school and you may take it home at the end of the week to wash.

 Can I volunteer in my child's classroom?